dumbo25/accordion-menu/README.md

 I spent a couple of weeks trying out various accordion menu implementations.
 Editing them, adapting them and giving up on them.
 The website, CSS Scripts, has a multi-level menu that met all of my requirements and forms the basis of this instructable.

 <b>Installation</b></br>
-index.html goes in the main directory.
+Download index.html goes in any directory.
+On a linux system, download to /var/www.
 Two subdirectories are required: css and img.
 Download style.css into css directory, and tv.png into img.
 To run the menu, either
 <ul><li>double click on index.html, or</li>
 <li>select index.html, right click, and open with the browser of your choice.</li></ul>